-When we eat, food passes from our mouth, down the gullet (oesophagus), into the stomach and then into the small and then large intestine.
-For people with dysphagia, there is a delay in the passage of fluids or solids from the mouth, down the gullet and to the stomach.
-Someone with dysphagia will notice that their foods, particularly solid foods, feel like they are getting stuck as they swallow.
+When people eat, food passes from their mouth, down the gullet (oesophagus), into the stomach and then into the small and then large intestine.
+For people with dysphagia, there is a delay in the passage of fluids or solids from the mouth down the gullet and to the stomach.
+Someone with dysphagia will notice that their food, particularly solid foods, feel as though they get stuck as they swallow.

 There are a number of problems that can lead to the symptom of dysphagia.
 The problem can stem from something going wrong at any point in the swallowing process, from the mouth to lower down in the gullet.
 See the separate leaflet called Difficulty Swallowing (Dysphagia) for the many conditions which can be possible causes.

-Sometimes it can be very difficult to tell the difference between globus sensation and dysphagia.
-As mentioned above, one clue could be that unlike someone with dysphagia, someone with globus sensation does not usually have any problems eating or drinking.
-Also, dysphagia can be constant and may become gradually worse over time, whereas globus sensation symptoms tend to come and go.
+It can be difficult to tell the difference between globus sensation and dysphagia but usually, unlike someone with dysphagia, someone with globus sensation does not have any problems eating or drinking.
+Also, dysphagia tends to be constant and may become worse over time whereas globus sensation symptoms tend to come and go.

 What investigations might be needed?

 There is no specific test which confirms globus pharyngeus.
-Instead the diagnosis is made on the basis of history and examination by your doctor, and sometimes after having tests to be sure you do not have a more serious condition.
-If your doctor suspects globus sensation, you may be referred to an ENT specialist for an examination.
-This is to ensure that there is no other underlying condition that could explain your symptoms.
-The specialist will usually examine your mouth, nose and throat in the outpatient clinic, using a flexible telescope passed via your nose.
-This is called nasolaryngoscopy.
+Instead the diagnosis is made on the basis of history and examination.
+Sometimes tests will be arranged to be sure there is not a more serious underlying condition which would be via referral to an ENT (ear, nose and throat) specialist.
+The specialist will usually examine the mouth, nose and throat in the outpatient clinic, using a flexible telescope passed via the nose,called nasolaryngoscopy.

 Sometimes, if the diagnosis of globus sensation is not clear, various other investigations may also be suggested.
 These could be any of those discussed in the leaflet about difficulty swallowing (dysphagia).
 This is because sometimes it is necessary to exclude some of the other causes of problems with swallowing.
-In many cases, however, further investigations are not required.
+In most cases however, further investigations are not required.

 What is the treatment for globus sensation?

 For many people with globus sensation, having their symptoms explained may be all that is needed.
-Just knowing that they do not have a serious underlying problem like cancer can be very reassuring.
+Knowing that there is no serious underlying problem can be very reassuring.
 In many people, the problem settles on its own with time.

 For others, various treatments may be suggested.
 For example:

 - Physiotherapy for the muscles around the throat.
-You may be referred to a speech and language therapist for this type of physiotherapy.
+A speech and language therapist may be referred to for this type of physiotherapy.